bigtoga/Examples/AI + ML + Predictive Analytics/Evaluation metrics.md

 > When there are only two categories the problem is known as `statistical binary classification`.

 Common Statistical binary classification algorithms

-Some of the methods commonly used for binary classification are:
 - Decision trees
 - Random forests
 - Bayesian networks